ideal-lab5/Grants-Program/applications/iris_followup.md

 With these two functions implemented and the contract deployed to the chain, data owners can then specify, using the contract address, which rules they want to be applied to their data.
 When a consumer node fetches data from the network, each of the specified rules must be executed by invoking the execute function in each registered contract.
 The result of contract failure results in the denial of data access.
 We use the `bare_call` function from the contracts pallet to invoke contract functions and wait for execution to complete.

-#### Proxy/Gateway Nodes and offchain clients for data ingestion/ejection
+#### Proxy Nodes and offchain clients for data ingestion/ejection

-Proxy. or gateway. nodes form the basis of secure data ingestion and ejection from the network.
-Ultimately, these nodes will be responsible for powering Iris' proxy re-encryption mechanism.
+Proxy nodes form the basis of secure data ingestion and ejection from the network.
+Ultimately, these nodes will be responsible for powering Iris's proxy re-encryption mechanism.
 This mechanism is out of the scope of the current proposal, however, we will create this node role as to provide the foundation for subsequent work in which the proxy re-encryption scheme will be implemented.
 In the implementation proposed here, these nodes simply act as ingress and egress points to/from the IPFS network.
-Additionally, we will implement zk proofs once the offchain worker adds data to IPFS and publishes the cid onchain, which results in the creation of a data asset.
+Additionally, we will implement zk proofs that are submitted on-chain once the offchain worker adds data to IPFS and publishes the cid onchain (which results in the creation of a data asset).
 Though proxy nodes do not increase the security of the network at this point, they do at least cut the dependency on data consumers and data owner to run a full Iris node to enable data ingestion and ejection.

 Putting data spaces and proxy nodes together, we arrive at the following design:

 ![proxy nodes](https://github.com/ideal-lab5/Grants-Program/blob/iris_followup/src/proxy_data_spaces_io.drawio.png)

+##### Offchain Client

-Additionally, this impacts the data ingestion and ejection workflows.
+The inclusion of proxy nodes impacts data ingestion and ejection workflows.
 We will build a secure offchain client using Go in order to serve files for ingestion by proxy nodes and to listen for data sent by proxy nodes when requested from the network.

+In the initial design of Iris, data ingestion functioned by allowing a data owner, who is running a full iris node, to add some data to their embedded IPFS node and gossiping with a validator node, who would then add the data to their own embedded node, which is connected with other validator nodes.
+This poses several issues.
+Not only is it insecure, but also it forces data owners to always run a full node which limits the ease of use of the system.
+Similarly, data ejection functioned by allowing a data consumer to directly connect their embedded IPFS node to a validator node to retrieve data from the 'validator network', which introduced a similar set of issues that data owner would face.
+Proxy nodes allow us to sidestep both of these issues by acting as a gateway into the IPFS network.
+To accomplish data ingestion, nodes will run an offchain client, which acts as a file server that only authorized proxy nodes can call into..

 ![data ingestion](https://github.com/ideal-lab5/Grants-Program/blob/iris_followup/src/data_injection.drawio.png)

+For data ejection, data consumers run the offchain client which will listen for connections from proxy nodes, accept authorized connections, and provide data consumers the ability to fetch data without running a full node.

 ![data ejection](https://github.com/ideal-lab5/Grants-Program/blob/iris_followup/src/data_ejection.drawio.png)